janlum/OverTheWire/level13/readme.md

 password: wbWdlBxEir4CaE8LaPhauuOo6pwRmrDw

 ## Writeup
 The flag was stored on a file which only bandit14 has access to.
-I was given a private key to ssh into the server as bandit14 to obtaint he flag.
+I was given a private key to ssh into the server as bandit14 to obtain the flag.

 Command used:
 `ssh bandit14@bandit.labs.overthewire.org -p2220 -i sshkey.private`